-We see from a distance where the line would have entered the closed Bilney station.
+Here we see from a distance where the line would of entered into the closed Bilney station.

-The road you can see is the A47 which was built as far as I can see in 1981, 12 years after the closure of the railway and 135 years after the station's closure.
+The road you can see is the A47 what was built as far as I can see in 1981 12 years after closure of the railway and 135 years after the closure of the station.

-Narborough also had goods sidings and a freight line to the local Maltings close to the Railway station.
+Narbrough also had a goods sidings and a freight line to the local Maltings sited close to the Railway station.

-The platforms remain, as do the Station building, now used as a private residence.
+The platforms still remain as do the Station building now used as a private residence.

 The station also closed in 1968

-Here we see parts of the Narborough bone mill/ Maltings not far from the goods shed and Narborough & Pentney railway station.
+Here we see parts of the Narbrough bone mill/ Maltings not far from the goods shed and Narbrough Pentney railway station.

-This building is strictly not railway related, but from looking at various online sites, there was what looks like once a siding serving this company many years ago.
+This building is strictly not railway related but from looking at various sites online there was what looks like once a sidings here serving this company many years ago.

-To this day, there are no Remains of the old sidings left at all when photographed in 2021
+To this day there are no Remains of the old sidings left at all in 2021

-Inbetween Narbrough and the next bridge MTD2349 the line crossed this field the track bed remains in parts but is very overgrown.
-I found access relatively easy, but walking far from the bridge abutment was difficult as this part was so dense.
+Inbetween Narbrough and the next bridge MTD2349 the line crossed this field the track bed remains in parts but is very over grown I found access quite easy but to walk far from the bridge abutment was difficult as this part was so over grown.

-Some houses have been built where the line once ran, blocking the line towards Narborough.
+There have been some houses built where the line once ran blocking the line here thither up towards Narbrough.

-Here we see the old track bed facing towards Narborough, close to where the bridge Abutments stand on Chalk lane at Narborough, close to Raf Marham.
+Here we see the old track bed facing towards Narbrough close to where the bridge Abutments stand on Chalk lane at Narbrough close to Raf Marham.

-Bridge Mtd 2349 viewed from the Narborough side of the old track bed.
+Bridge Mid 2349 viewed from the Narbrough side of the old track bed

 This bridge abutment is not far from Raf Marham.

-This Bridge remain is to the side of the Narborough railway walk.
+This Bridge remain is to the side of the Narbrough railway walk.

-The Narborough Railway walk is a part of this old line that is so easy to access and park and walk along this ancient part of the line, and sadly this is one of the parts that, even though so easy to get to and explore, I missed.
+The Narbrough Railway walk is a part of this old line that is so easy to access and park and walk along this old part of the line and sadly this is one of the parts that even though so easy to get to and explore I missed.

-I did not know about this part; it was one of the last parts I walked along, and I found two more bridges and a mile marker.
+I did not really know about this part and was one of the very last parts I walked in total and found two more bridges and a mile marker along here.

 I first Photographed the bridge remains and only walked up the top in July 2020 and photographed the first few feet of this walk not really knowing a bit further down the old track bed more marvels could be found here.

-The entrance to the railway walk is taken from halfway up the hill looking at the old raised track bed to the left.
+The entrance to the railway walk taken from half way up the hill looking at the old raised track bed to the left.